diku-dk/futhark/docs/man/futhark-test.rst

   Ignore benchmarks with the specified tag.

 -c
-  Only compile - do not run any interpreters.
+  Only run compiled code - do not run any interpreters.

 -i
-  Only interpret - do not run any code generators.
+  Only interpret - do not run any compilers.

+-C
+  Compile the programs, but do not run them.

 -t
-  Compile, but do not run.
+  Type-check the programs, but do not run them.

 --compiler=program
   The program used to compile Futhark programs.
 This option can be